FreshRSS/FreshRSS/docs/en/developers/04_Frontend/02_Design.md

 The easiest way to create a theme is by copying and modifying the base theme (or another of the pre-installed themes).
 The base theme can be found in [/p/themes/base-theme](https://github.com/FreshRSS/FreshRSS/tree/edge/p/themes/base-theme).
 Themes require:

 - a **metadata.json** file to describe the theme.
-- a **loader.gif** file to use as a loading icon (assuming .loading's background has not been overridden)
+- a **loader.gif** file to use as a loading icon (assuming .loading’sbackground has not been overridden)
 - an **icons** folder containing .svg, .ico, and .png files to override existing icons
 - a **thumbs** folder containing a file, **original.png** that will be used as the preview for the theme